 At Willow Bend Title we strive to support local businesses that help people achieve the "American Dream" of home ownership.
-We spotlight and interview the owners of these businesses to help our clients and partners become aware of the services they can provide for them.
+We spotlight and interview representatives of these businesses to help our clients and partners become aware of the services they can provide for them.

 Being a female owned and operated business, we are always excited to meet other female Texans who are supporting real estate professionals and homeowners in fun and unique ways.

 So for this WBT Spotlight, we sat down with Kim Guthrie, owner of Kim Guthrie Art Gallery that is located right here in our hometown of McKinney.
 Kim has quickly gained a reputation in Texas for her versatility, talent, warm wit, and whimsical creations, and when it comes to the real estate world, her house portraits have become the gift that keeps on giving!

 Q: What is the Kim Guthrie Art Gallery origin story?

 "I painted indoor murals and faux finishes in restaurants and homes as a career for over 30 years.
 After hurricane Katrina happened and my town was affected by her aftermath , I looked to that as an opportunity to switch artistic gears and focus on painting things that I wanted instead of client driven subjects.
 I began to paint on canvas and also learned the art of paper mache.
 I entered shows, was hosted in galleries and sold in festivals, all while longing and looking for my own space so I could interact with customers again.

 I needed a space with good lighting as well, so I could create works (a studio) and retail (gallery) to the public.
 I kept searching and finally, in historic downtown McKinney, my dream found me.
 What I thought would be just a gallery to sell from was just the beginning.
 To my delight this warm and happy place has become customer focused and an educational and inspirational environment to all who enter."

 Q: Tell us about your amazing house portraits!
 What inspired you to start creating them?